 Most of the problems with data processing (e.g., instability and low-quality data, diversity of information types, and so on) are coming from large company infrastructure.
 Infrastructure solutions typically consist of dozens of different systems that are not always integrated.

 Moreover, a pivotal challenge of poor information infrastructure is a lack of technology and tools to analyze information, as well as necessary competencies.
 Adding new systems and technologies and attracting new specialists creates an expansion of large staffs that negates the very essence of digitization — to simplify processes and reduce the dependence on the human factor.

 One option is to involve highly specialized companies to customize data management processes at the company instead of increasing its own staff.

 In summary, digitization and the industrial revolution 4.0 is not the future, but a new reality that cannot be ignored.
 The impact on business competitiveness in the next 3-5 years is enormous.

 Companies must take specific steps towards a new business reality:

 · Revise the company's strategy in the light of new technology and a changing environment.

 · Leverage production data.

-· Develop competencies and digital technology techniques in
+· Develop competencies and digital technology techniques in the enterprise.

 The sooner shareholders and senior management move towards new technologies, the better chance they have to increase business performance and profitability.